tectonic-typesetting/tectonic-texlive-bundles/README.md

 ## Reproducibility
-The `SHA256HASH` stored in each bundle may change, even for identical builds!
-It depends on the contents of each file, and some files change every build.
-We do our best to prevent this.
+The `SHA256HASH` stored in each bundle should stay the same between builds. \
+Below is a list of "problem files" that have made bit-perfect rebuilds difficult in the past:

-**The following files contain a timestamp:**
+**The following contain a timestamp:**
  - `fmtutil.cnf`
  - `mf.base`
  - `updmap.cfg`

-**The following files contain a UUID:** \
-Most have *both* a UUID and a timestamp.
+**The following contain a UUID:** (Most of these have a UUID *and* a timestamp)
  - `357744afc7b3a35aafa10e21352f18c5.luc`
  - `929f6dbc83f6d3b65dab91f1efa4aacb.luc`
  - `b4a1d8ccc0c60e24e909f01c247f0a0f.luc`